 HGTC is committed to providing an accessible environment for students with disabilities.
 Inquiries may be directed to HGTC's Accessibility and Disability Service webpage.
-The Accessibility and Disability staff will review documentation of the student's disability and, in a confidential setting with the student, develop an educational accommodation plan.
+The Accessibility and Disability Services staff will review documentation of the student's disability and, in a confidential setting with the student, engage in an interactive process to develop an educational accommodation plan.

 Note: It is the student's responsibility to self-identify as needing accommodations and to provide acceptable documentation.
 After a student has self-identified and submitted documentation of a disability, accommodations may be determined, accepted, and provided.
+Students will need to reach out to the Accessibility and Disability Services staff each semester to renew their accommodations.